mcognetta/mcognetta.github.io/posts/hacktoberfest-2021.md

-@def title = "October, or “That Time of the Year When I Think A Lot About Structured Matrices in Julia”"
+@def title = "October, or 'That Time of the Year When I Think A Lot About Structured Matrices in Julia'"
 @def date = "10/31/2021"
 @def tags = ["julia"]